massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

     keyVaultName=mykeyvaultname$RANDOM
     ```

+1. Run the following command to get the name of the key vault and record the name.
+You need it later in the exercise.

+    ```
+    echo $keyVaultName
+    ```

 1. Run the following command to create an Azure Key Vault resource.
 This can take a few minutes to run.

     ```